 “We decided to send the kids to our alma maters in the end, which are actually much further from our home than our ideal original choices for them.
 But what to do?
 There was no way I could clock in those 40 hours of volunteering, and I didn’t want to risk them being seconded to another school even further away.”

 She adds that she doesn’t really agree with the current rationale about giving priority to children of old boys and old girls in the registration exercise.
 Instead, she wishes the rules would change to give priority to people staying in the neighbourhood around the school, as that makes the most sense.
 Schools could reserve 30% of placement for their long-term alumni or life-time members, since these have paid a premium for their membership perks.

 Corinne, another mum with primary-school-going kids has this to say to parents who are registering their child for school in the coming years: “Go for the neighborhood schools – there will definitely be vacancies.
 It is only stressful when parents want their child to be registered at a particular school.”

 Which School Suits My Child Best?

-It does depend a lot on parental expectations on what constitutes the ‘ideal’ school, and what criteria you have in mind when selecting a school.
-The personality and aptitude of your child definitely has an important part to play too.
+It does depend on a lot on the parental expectations on what constitutes the ‘ideal’ school, and what criteria you have in mind when selecting a school.
+The personality and aptitude of your child definitely have an important part to play too.
 Branding isn’t everything.
 To be at a school that produces the “cream of the crop” can be an exciting experience or privilege, but it also could be a life sentence to the less academically inclined.